rikkaneko/rikkaneko.github.io/articles/nier_mod.md

 As I tested, version above 0.7.0.14 is not stable and may crash at game startup.
 You may use the [0.7.0.14](https://github.com/Kaldaien/FAR/releases/download/far_070/FAR_0_7_0_14.7z) version.
 + Download the [HD texture Pack](https://www.nexusmods.com/nierautomata/mods/5).
 You may pick any edition you like.
-However, the site requires login in order to download the files.
+However, the site requires login in order to download the files. *(I use texture pack for 1080p or lower since higher resolution required more VRAM.)*

 ### Setup the wineprefix